-Throughout the 2000s, almost 80 percent of people who used heroin reported abusing prescription opioids before switching to the harder drug.
 Heroin has a tiny window of activity, which makes it an appealing choice for people who know they will have to take a drug test soon.
-Even blood tests for heroin are only accurate if performed within about 24 hours of last use.
+Even blood tests for heroin are only accurate if performed within about 24 hours of the last use.

 Many people view heroin as the archetypal form of addiction, and it does come with many unpleasant physical side effects.
 Withdrawal from heroin is one of the most difficult among all opiates, and requires an unwavering commitment from the patient, in addition to expert treatment.
 While withdrawal from most opioids does not border on life-threatening, heroin addiction does need medication-assisted treatment or monitored detoxification due to the potential danger from dehydration during withdrawal.

 Fentanyl is a fully synthetic opioid designed to treat severe pain.
 Like morphine, medical professionals use fentanyl in its medicinal capacity to manage acute pain after surgery.
 However, fentanyl is between 50 to 100 times more powerful than morphine, and is the most dangerous opioid currently available.
 Prescribed fentanyl comes in the form of shots, transdermal patches, or lozenges, but illicit fentanyl usually comes in powdered form.